CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-symfony.md

 From the CLI, it's even simpler: `clever env import < .env`.

-### Configure monolog to use syslog
+### Configure monolog to use error_log

-Make sure that Symfony send error level logs to syslog, then you will be able to read them in clever-cloud log console.
+Make sure that Symfony send error level logs to error_log, then you will be able to read them in clever-cloud log console.

-Here is an exemple of monolog configuration that stores all log messages during a request but only writes them only if one of the messages reaches error level, and in all cases passes all error level message to syslog:
+Here is an exemple of monolog configuration that stores all log messages during a request but only writes them only if one of the messages reaches error level, and in all cases passes all error level message to error_log:

 ```
 monolog: